Understanding EU AI Act Risk Categories

 Article 5 outlines ‘Prohibited Artificial Intelligence Practices’.
 The EU AI Act bans these systems to protect individuals and society from potential harm.
 Examples of AI systems that fall into this category include:

-• AI systems that manipulate human behavior through subliminal techniques that can influence decisions without the user’s awareness.
+• AI systems manipulating human behavior through subliminal techniques can influence decisions without the user’s awareness.

-• Systems that exploit the vulnerabilities of certain groups, such as children, elderly people, or those with disabilities.
+• Systems that exploit the vulnerabilities of certain groups, such as children, older adults, or those with disabilities.

-• Government use of AI for social scoring, where individuals are evaluated based on their behavior, affecting their access to services and opportunities.
+• Government use of AI for social scoring, where individuals are evaluated based on their behavior in a way that affects their access to services and opportunities.

-These practices have a shorter deadline to be terminated, and the act’s prohibitions apply just six months after the regulation’s entry into force.
+These practices have a shorter deadline to be terminated, and the act’s prohibitions apply just six months after the regulation enters into force.

 2. High Risk

-High-risk AI applications have the potential to affect crucial aspects of health, safety, or fundamental rights and require stringent regulatory measures.
-AI systems used in safety components, as well as the ones listed in Annex III of the act (such as biometric systems) are within high-risk category.
-Systems in this category may need to conduct a ‘conformity assessment’ which can be done either internally or externally by a conformity assessment body (notified body).
+High-risk AI applications can potentially affect crucial aspects of health, safety, or fundamental rights and require stringent regulatory measures.
+AI systems used in safety components and those listed in Annex III of the act (such as biometric systems) are within the high-risk category.
+Systems in this category may need to conduct a ‘conformity assessment,’ which can be done either internally or externally by a conformity assessment body (notified body).
 Article 31 outlines the requirements relating to notified bodies.

 Annex III and Article 43, should be consulted to determine whether an application falls under High Risk and if a conformity assessment is needed.
 Examples of high-risk AI applications include: